Friday, May 3, 2024

 THREE COMRADES (1938)

 The very qualities that defined Margaret Sullavan on screen — a fortitude moderated by fragility, a decisiveness tempered by thoughtfulness, an outer strength that belied her insecurities — become the foundation of an entire film, and the synergy is powerful.
 In movie after movie, Sullavan demonstrated an ability to create characters who tried desperately to live in the present, even as they anticipated and often feared the future.
 (And she did it without histrionics, without theatrics.)
 And that becomes the premise of the film, an examination of three friends — three comrades, as it were — who served together in World War I, and have stayed close, opening an auto repair shop.
 They’re former soldiers finding their way in the aftermath of war, making plans that are outrageous or amorphous, lacking direction.
 Sullavan focuses them; she inspires them.
 They’ve lost their brothers, their youth and their idealism.
 She manages to bring out the best versions of each of them.
 And they find their muse in her.
 She’s a mystery who can’t help but reveal parts of herself, and everything she reveals — the loss of her fortune, the loss of her health — only serves to make her somehow more enchanting.
 She doesn’t seem brave, exactly, but resolute — as if the immediacy and quiet cruelty of life have given her a wisdom that the rest of us struggle to find.
 Both angel and waif, she has an intuitive understanding of the importance of living life to the fullest — and of the price of doing so — that she’s not even aware of herself.
 Spending the war on the brink of losing everything has given her an intangible understanding of what matters.
 She tempers and focuses the former soldiers’ obsessions; she grounds and directs their wanderlust.
 They’re markedly different in outlook and temperament, but the bonds they forged in war hold them together — and those bonds are further cemented when they meet Sullavan.
 We’re mercifully spared the cliché of three men fighting over a woman; on the contrary, it’s obvious early on which one will win her heart, and his friends not only cheer him on, but facilitate the romance.
 And yet it’s her friendship with Franchot Tone that proves the most fascinating and rewarding — that in some ways holds the film together (moreso than her romance with Robert Taylor).
 Producer Joseph Mankiewicz rewrote large portions of the script — F. Scott Fitzgerald figured perhaps 30% of his original screenplay remained — and one of his key moves was to shift a lot of the weight to Tone, sensing perhaps that what Sullavan needed was a kindred spirit and confidant, much more than a lover or husband.
 (Amusingly, some of Sullavan‘s most intimate confessions, delivered to Taylor in Fitzgerald’s original, are delivered to Tone in Mankiewicz’s rewrite.)
 But the romance with Taylor reaps its own rewards.
 In a scene late in the film, lazing on a beach during her honeymoon, Sullavan hears a cuckoo bird in a nearby tree and counts its calls; that number, she informs Taylor, can predict how many years you have left.
 It’s rubbish, of course, but at that moment, sick with consumption, she chooses to believe it; she gives herself over to the fantasy.
 You’re fully aware how fleeting the moment is, and yet she intoxicates you just as she does Taylor — and despite everything you know about her health, you find yourself quite willing to believe in happy endings.
-Suddenly you yourself are one of Fitzgerald‘s famed Lost Generation: seeking assurance, clarity and direction in an uncertain world — and looking to Sullavan to see you safely home.
+Suddenly you yourself are one of Fitzgerald‘s Lost Generation: seeking assurance, clarity and direction in an uncertain world — and looking to Sullavan to see you safely home.
 (The film earned Sullavan an Oscar nod for Best Actress, and she took home trophies from the National Board of Review and the New York Film Critics.)

 Three Comrades: 9